View Charles Davis's Obituary on AikenStandard.com and share memories

 |

-Funeral services will be held at 1 p.m. on Monday, March 11, 2019 at Warren Baptist Church with Dr. David McKinley and Rev. Dave Dillard officiating.
+Funeral services will be held on Monday, March 11, 2019 at 1:00 pm at Warren Baptist Church with Dr. David McKinley and Rev. Dave Dillard officiating.
 Interment will follow at Westover Memorial Park.

+We've all had heroes in our lives, but Terry was a giant of a man who loved God, his wife, his mother, his family, his many friends and his country.
+He graduated from the Georgia Institute of Technology with a Civil Engineering degree in 1977.
+He was owner of Augusta Ready Mix and Davis Hauling Company.
+He was a faithful Member of Warren Baptist Church and was an active member of the Columbia County Merchants Association.
+He was a man of vision, who could be bound by no box.
+He was generous, protective, creative, loyal, fair, encouraging, patriotic and fearless.
+Terry was a man who actually studied his Sunday School lesson.
+He loved to inspire young people and was crazy about his grandchildren.
+He always wanted the best for all of us.
+There is no doubt of his salvation and no doubt he is with our Lord and Savior, Jesus Christ.
+No words can describe how he will be missed or how blessed we have been to know him.

+He was preceded in death by his father, Charles Davis, Jr. and by his father in law, Alton Bell, Jr..

 The family will receive friends on Sunday, March 10, 2019 from 5:00 pm to 7:00 pm at Platt's Funeral Home Belair Road.